BomaObeahon/SQL-Project/starting_with_questions.md

 GROUP BY name, country
 )

-SELECT country, name, MAX(total_order)
+SELECT country, name, MAX(total_order) AS maximum
 FROM tot_order
 GROUP BY name, country
-ORDER BY MAX DESC
+ORDER BY maximum DESC